marronnier-party/fiesta/USER_STORIES.md

 **Flow:**
 - Click "View Details" from event card
 - See: date, time, location, description, organizer
-- See: who's coming (guest list with family members)
+- See: who's coming (guest list with counts)
 - See: all tasks (what everyone's bringing)
-- See: my RSVP status and my tasks
+- See: my RSVP status and RSVP button

-**Status:** ❌ TO IMPLEMENT (Events::Show needs guest view)
+**Status:** ✅ Implemented (Events::Show) - with comprehensive specs for both guest and organizer views

 ---